 - Suppose that we have a negative cost circulation. - Find directed cycle only using edges that have non-zero flow. - If this cycle has negative cost you are done. - Otherwise send flow in opposite direction along the cycle until the bottleneck edge(s) does not carry any flow. - > You still have a circulation with negative cost. - Repeat.

-14 Mincost Flow 6.
+החוחר 14 Mincost Flow 6.
 Feb.
-2022 Harald Räcke 168/174
+2024 Harald Räcke 524/530

-resulting graph there exists an s-t flow of value
+There exist a feasible flow in the original graph iff in the resulting graph there exists an s-t flow of value

 $\sum (-b(v)) =$ $\sum b(v)$ .